Download Our Summer Menu Collection

 • Cut the chicken in half (separate the thigh from the drumstick).
 Reserve.

-• In a large bowl, mix salt and pepper, turmeric and cumin, and 1 tablespoon of olive oil.
+• In a large bowl, mix salt, pepper, turmeric, cumin, and 1 tablespoon of olive oil.
 Reserve 15 minutes.

-• Wash and peel the carrots, cut them in half lengthwise.
+• Wash and peel the carrots, and cut them half lengthwise.
 Peel and cut the onion into large cubes.

 • In a large saucepan, heat under high heat and sear the chicken skin down first with 2 tablespoons olive oil.
-Sear the chicken for 3 minutes over medium heat on each side.
+Sear the chicken for 3 minutes on each side over medium heat.

-• Remove the chicken and sear the onions until translucent, add 1 tablespoon sugar, carrots, and chicken broth, boil 5 minutes, add the chicken back in the pan and cook 15 minutes with a lid on over low heat.
+• Remove the chicken and sear the onions until translucent.
+Add 1 tablespoon sugar, carrots, and chicken broth, boil for 5 minutes, add the chicken back to the pan, and cook for 15 minutes with a lid on over low heat.

-• Add the lemon juice and lemon pieces, cook 10 more minutes, add parsley, olives, and butter, cook 10 more minutes and season with salt and pepper.
+• Add the lemon juice and lemon pieces and cook 10 more minutes; add parsley, olives, and butter, cook 10 more minutes and season with salt and pepper.

 • Dress your plate, maybe use a pasta bowl, add gently, and with love, all the ingredients in your plates except the sauce.